Common Data Set 2020-2021

 H4.
 Provide the number of students in the 2020 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020.
 Exclude students who transferred into your institution: 3,519 students.

-H5.
-Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The “Average per-undergraduate-borrower cumulative principal borrowed,” is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
 The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Source/Type of Loan Number in the class (defined in H4 above) who borrowed Percent of the class (defined above) who borrowed (nearest 1%) Average per undergraduate borrower cumulative principal borrowed, of those in the first column (nearest $1)
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed Percent of the class (defined above) who borrowed (nearest 1%) Average per undergraduate borrower cumulative principal borrowed, of those in the first column (nearest $1) A) Any loan program: Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+1,155 33.00% $25,194 B) Federal loan programs: Federal Stafford Subsidized and

 Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education

+Loans.1,109 31.51% $17,899 C) Institutional loan programs.
+152 4.32% $3,195 D) State loan programs.
 E) Private alternative loans made by a bank or lender.
-227 6.45% $38,605
+227 6.45% $38,605 Excluded in H4 - H5:

 H6 - H7.
 Aid to Undergraduate Degree-seeking Nonresident Aliens